 The key to all of these marketing techniques is to start consistent and see which channels are working best for you and sticking with those and not waste time on ones that aren’t performing.
 If you do these things from the moment you start blog writing you’ll create an active community with huge growth potential.
 We also highly recommend joining Facebook blogging groups and being active in the blogging community as a whole.

 The blogging community has lots of advice and tips for making success attainable.
 They also typically have specific days of the week that you can partake in share threads which will help spread your content even more.

 WARNING: When you are active in the community you are going to see a lot of people boasting about how well their blogs are doing.
 But do NOT compare your blog and its success to theirs.
 They are two completely different blogs, often with completely different markets or target audiences.

 If you compare yourself to them you’ll end up just getting upset if you’re behind them in any way.
 You may feel like a failure at points, but you aren’t, so just keep going and remember to think positive and be happy for their success, your own will come!
 Like we mentioned 99% of blogs won’t explode overnight.

 2) Social Media Isn’t That Easy

-Which means you are editing 7-21 photos per week.
-If it takes you even 30 minutes to edit a photo that’s 3.5-10.5 hours a week.
-On JUST your Instagram feed.
+Before you even get to your caption you have to edit these photos, so now you are editing between 7-21 photos a week and sometimes editing a photo can take 30 minutes or more, that’s anywhere from 3.5-10.5 hours a week on just your Instagram feed.
 Now add in Pinterest (recommended 30 pins/re-pins a day), Twitter (1-5 tweets a day), Facebook (2-3 posts a day) and all of a sudden it’s nearly 20 hours a week.
 Now, keep in mind that 20 hours isn’t including the time spent writing and re-writing blog posts.